UoYCS-plasma/LazySmallCheck2012/README.md

 _This code is mid-clean up.
 Many features are not yet included.
 Watch this space._

-A property-based testing library enables users to perfor lightweight verification of software.
+A property-based testing library enables users to perform lightweight verification of software.
 This repo presents improvements to the Lazy SmallCheck property-based testing library.
 Users can now test properties that quantify over